Higher Education & Careers

 Click here to view the gov.uk fact sheet on apprenticeships.
 Apprenticeships – fact sheet

-The school receives regular updates from local companies regarding apprenticeships and these are published on the student portal.
+The school receives regular updates from local companies regarding apprenticeships and these are published in the Careers and Higher Education Bulletin bi-weekly.
 Unifrog is also a good source of information on available degree apprenticeships.

 View our Useful Links section for more information on apprenticeships and where to find vacancies.

-Looking Forward Day is a dedicated day of workshops relating to higher educational options and how to access and utilise the supporting resources available to help students make decisions about their next steps.
+Futures Day is a dedicated day of workshops relating to higher educational options and how to access and utilise the supporting resources available to help students make decisions about their next steps.
+It also includes life skills and employability workshops to prepare students for the world of work.

 Year 12 work experience